White chocolate cupcakes are a stunning spectacle of restraint. Not too sweet. Not too rich. Just simple perfection through and through.

 - 3. In a small bowl, whisk together the all-purpose flour, cake flour, baking powder, and salt.

 - 4. In a glass measuring cup, stir together the milk and vanilla.

 - 5. In the bowl of a stand mixer or in a large bowl with a handheld electric mixer, beat the sugar and butter on high speed until light and fluffy, about 3 minutes.
 Beat in the eggs, 1 at a time, scraping the sides of the bowl as needed.
 Beat in the tepid chocolate.
 Reduce the speed to low and beat in the flour mixture in 3 additions, alternating with the milk mixture in 2 additions, and mix until smooth.
 Using a 2-inch diameter ice cream scoop or a 1/3 cup measuring cup, scoop the batter into the prepared cups.
 The cups should not be more than 2/3 full.
 (If you overfill the cups, they will end up flat rather than domed.)

 - 6. Bake until a wooden toothpick inserted in the center of a cupcake comes out clean, 25 to 30 minutes.
 Do not overbake.
 Don’t be alarmed if the cupcakes don’t rise appreciably or if they fail to turn golden brown.
 Let the cupcakes cool in the tin on a wire rack for 10 to 15 minutes.
 Transfer the cupcakes from the muffin cups to the wire rack and cool completely.

-- 8. Frost the tops of the cupcakes with the frosting.
+- 7. Frost the tops of your white chocolate cupcakes with the cream cheese frosting.
 (For an especially professional look, use an ice-cream scoop to top each cupcake with the frosting, then use a small spatula to smooth each portion of frosting into a dome.)
 Refrigerate until about 1 hour before serving.